 - Meat and seafood: Lean beef, chicken, clams, crab, egg yolk, fish, lamb, liver, oysters, pork, sardines, shrimp, turkey, and veal

 - Vegetables: Black-eyed peas, broccoli, Brussels sprouts, collard and turnip greens, lima beans, sweet potatoes, and spinach

 - Legumes: Dry beans and peas, lentils, and soybeans

-- Breads and cereals: Enriched rice and pasta, soft pretzel, and whole grain and enriched or fortified breads and cereals
+- Breads and cereals: Enriched rice and pasta, soft pretzels, and whole-grain and enriched or fortified breads and cereals

-- Other foods: Molasses, peanuts, pine nuts, pumpkin, or squash seeds
+- Other foods: Molasses, peanuts, pine nuts, pumpkin, and squash seeds

 Should I Take an Iron Supplement During Pregnancy?